SeaDataCloud/vre-common-header/README.md

 Here you can find a simple common responsive Header template using pure HTML5/CSS3. please, use it in your SeaDataNet VRE service.

 ## Files
 `header-exemple.html` : HTML header example.
 `header.css` : Header styles.
-`header-title.png` & `logo.png` : Images displayed in the header.
+`header-title.png` & `logo.png` : Images displayed in the header.  ls

 ## How to proceed ?
 1 - Copy the content of the `<header>` tag from the HTML file in your application pages.